curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 var myMultiply7 = Multiply7.at(address);
 ```

 Now all the function calls specified in the abi are made available on the contract instance.
-You can just call those methods on the contract instance and chain `sendTransaction({from: address})` or `call()` to it.
+You can just call those methods on the contract instance and chain `sendTransaction(3, {from: address})` or `call(3)` to it.
 The difference between the two is that `call` performs a "dry run" locally, on your computer, while `sendTransaction` would actually submit your transaction for inclusion in the block chain and the results of its execution will eventually become part of the global consensus.
 In other words, use `call`, if you are interested only in the return value and use `sendTransaction` if you only care about "side effects" on the state of the contract.

 In the example above, there are no side effects, therefore `sendTransaction` only burns gas and increases the entropy of the universe.
 All "useful" functionality is exposed by `call`: